NWU-NISL-Fuzzing/fuzzli_tool/README.md

 ## Usage

+We provide a script to run FuzzLi.

 ```
 cd EmbeddedFuzzer
 python main.py
 ```

+The core functionality resides in the run method.
+FuzzLi performs the following steps:

-The core function is `run`.
-FuzzLi first generates seed programs by the following statement:
+FuzzLi first generates seed programs using:

 ```
 original_test_case = self.config.callable_processor.get_self_calling(simple)
 ```

-Then, it obtains test cases by mutating seed programs.
+It then mutates the seed program to produce a list of test cases:

 ```
 mutated_test_case_list = self.mutationByFlag(flag, original_test_case)